karma4u101/FoBo/README.md

 A **live demo** and introduction of this module including API documentation can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/).

-A Scala 2.10 Lift 2.6 basic starter template with FoBo setup using Bootstrap v3.x is currently available from here [Lift 2.6 starter template with Bootstrap 3](https://github.com/lift/lift_26_sbt/tree/migrated_2.5_to_2.6/scala_210) and another on using Twitter Bootstrap v2.x is available here [Templating With Twitter Bootstrap](https://github.com/karma4u101/Templating-With-Twitter-Bootstrap)
+A Scala 2.10 Lift 2.6 basic starter template with FoBo setup using Bootstrap v3.x and FoBo's BootstrapMegaMetaProtoUser (for mapper ProtoUser views) is currently available from here [Lift 2.6 adv. starter template with Bootstrap 3](https://github.com/lift/lift_26_sbt/tree/migrated_2.5_to_2.6/scala_210) and another on using Twitter Bootstrap v2.x is available here [Templating With Twitter Bootstrap](https://github.com/karma4u101/Templating-With-Twitter-Bootstrap)

-The Github repository for the demo can be found [here](https://github.com/karma4u101/FoBo-Lift-Template).
+The Github repository for the demo can be found [here](https://github.com/karma4u101/FoBo-Lift-Template-Demo).

 **OBS!** Note that as of Apr 2013 there is a new version schema for Lift modules and FoBo module version >= 0.9.3 See the [Dependency settings](https://github.com/karma4u101/FoBo/blob/master/README.md#dependency-settings) section for more information.